Updated 12-4-11

 The Touchpad debuted in 1991 with the E-60 pump.
 This is the original square touchpad, with a smooth face.

 It is an analog switch.
 It is not digital.
 It had a round plug with 6 pins.
 In November 1995 Meyer changed to a rectangular 6 pin connector.
+If you have this plug your controller is over 20 years old.
+There is an adapter to use the round 6 pin vehicle harness with a new rectangular plug Touchpad.
+Our part number is M15766.

 We are seeing a high failure rate of these switches this winter (2010 - 2011).
 The only fix is to replace it.
 It is not a question of if it will fail, but rather when it will fail.
 Several failures occurred when the owner entered the vehicle, and turned the ignition on.
 The pump began running, they had to cut the wire off of the motor to stop it from running.
-In their haste they did not think of turning off the switch.
+In their haste they did not think of turning off the switch, or unplugging the controller.
 Especially with these older Touchpads it is all the more reason to turn off the controller when you exit the vehicle.

 In August 2001 Meyer released a new rectangular Touchpad, with raised buttons, and changed to digital control.
 It uses the same rectangular 6 pin connector that the previous analog switch used.
 Now the Touchpad senses amp draw of each circuit, and if it reaches a set threshold, it turns on the overload light.